 #lookfortheriver is a watershed restoration campaign launched by the Lower Raritan Watershed Partnership in partnership with coLAB Arts and Rutgers Cooperative Extension – Landscape Architecture.

-#lookfortheriver is designed to encourage community members to “look” for buried streams using landscape cues and historical research.
-It is intended to act as a package of actions communities can engage in around flood resilience and environmental restoration.
+#lookfortheriver is a package of defined actions communities can engage in around stream protection, flood resilience and environmental restoration.

 #lookfortheriver is how we remember forgotten landscapes.
 We do this by observing water flows, by tracing land contours, and by re-discovering our buried streams.